shaunlebron/pacman/README.md

 Thanks to the Ms. Pac-Man team at GCC for improving Pac-Man with a variety of aesthetic maps that I based the map generator on.

-Thanks to Jonathan Blow for introducing the rewind mechanic employed in this remake.
+Thanks to Jonathan Blow for creating the rewind mechanic in [Braid](http://braid-game.com) which inspired the same mechanic in my project.
+Further thanks for presenting the implementation details in [this talk](https://store.cmpgame.com/product/5900/The-Implementation-of-Rewind-in-braid) which helped in my own implementation.

 ### Art